ibra0203/Secret-Message-Image-Encryptor/README.md

 The code for generating the image from a binary string can be found in ***"Helpers/Helpers.cs".***
 The function ***"GenerateImageFromBinary"*** is fully responsible for that.
 Every step is documented there through comments.

 The first step is calculating the width and height of the image.
-To make things easier, **the image is always a square.** Since every character in binary string is going to be represented, the width and height are decided by getting the square root of the binary string's length then ceiling it.
+Since every character in the binary string is going to be represented, the initial width and height are decided by getting the square root of the binary string's length then ceiling it.
 For example if the length is 108, the square root of that will be around 10.4. if you ceiled it, it's 11.
 So the image will end up being 11\*11 which is 121.
-That means we get an extra 13 pixels.
-So there might be a little bit of space to improve the algorithm.
+That means we get more pixels that we won't be using.
+You calculate the number of extra pixels by substracting the binary string length from rSquared(r*r).
+So rSquared-binaryLength.
+Which means we have around 13 extra pixels in this case.

+To calculate the number of extra rows we can remove due to them being unnecessary, we can do Height = Height - Math.Floor(extraPixels/width) .. which is going to be 13/11 in this case.
+This gives us 1 row to remove.
+Notice that Floor is necessary in this case so you won't remove a row in use.

 The image is generated using ***System.Drawing.Bitmap***.
 Which represents a ***GDI+ bitmap***.